-- (19-1) Define each of the following terms: - a.
+- (20-1)Define each of the following terms: - a.
 Going public; new issue market; initial public offering (IPO) - b.
 Public offering; private placement - c.
 Venture capitalists; roadshow; spread - d.
 Securities and Exchange Commission (SEC); registration statement; shelf registration; margin requirement; insiders - e.
 Prospectus; "red herring" prospectus - f.
 National Association of Securities Dealers (NASD) - g.
 Best efforts arrangement; underwritten arrangement - h.
-Refunding; project financing; securitization; maturity matching - (19-2) Is it true that the "flatter," or more nearly horizontal, the demand curve for a particular firm's stock and the less important investors regard the signaling effect of the offering, the more important the role of investment banks when the company sells a new issue of stock? - (19-3) The SEC attempts to protect investors who are purchasing newly issued securities by making sure that the information put out by a company and its investment banks is correct and is not misleading.
-However, the SEC does not provide an opinion about the real value of the securities; hence, an investor might pay too much for some new stock and consequently lose heavily.
+Refunding; project financing; securitization; maturity matching - Is it true that the "flatter" (more nearly horizontal) the demand curve for a particular (20-2)firm's stock and the less important investors regard the signaling effect of the offering, the more important the role of investment banks when the company sells a new issue of stock? - (20-3)The SEC attempts to protect investors who are purchasing newly issued securities by making sure that the information put out by a company and its investment banks is correct and is not misleading.
+However, the SEC does not provide an opinion about the real value of the securities; hence an investor might pay too much for some new stock and consequently lose heavily.
 Do you think the SEC should, as a part of every new stock or bond offering, render an opinion to investors on the proper value of the securities being offered?
+Explain.

-Explain. - (19-4) How do you think each of the following items would affect a company's ability to attract new capital and the flotation costs involved in doing so? - a.
+- (20-4)How do you think each of the following items would affect a company's ability to attract new capital and the flotation costs involved in doing so? - a.
 A decision of a privately held company to go public - b.
 The increasing institutionalization of the "buy side" of the stock and bond markets - c.
-The trend toward "financial conglomerates" as opposed to stand-alone investment banking houses - d.
+The trend toward financial conglomerates as opposed to stand-alone investment banking houses - d.
 Elimination of the preemptive right - e.
-The introduction of shelf registrations in 1981 - (19-5) Before entering a formal agreement, investment banks carefully investigate the companies whose securities they underwrite; this is especially true of the issues of firms going public for the first time.
+The introduction in 1981 of shelf registration of securities - (20-5)Before entering a formal agreement, investment banks carefully investigate the companies whose securities they underwrite; this is especially true of the issues of firms going public for the first time.
 Since the banks do not themselves plan to hold the securities but intend to sell them to others as soon as possible, why are they so concerned about making careful investigations?

+Self-Test Problem

-Self-Test Problem Solution Appears in Appendix A
+Solution Appears in Appendix A

-(ST-1) House Mountain Breweries (HMB) is planning an IPO.
+- (ST-1)Blue Coral Breweries (BCB) is planning an IPO.
 Its underwriters have said the stock will sell at \$20 per share.
 The direct costs (legal fees, printing, etc.) will be \$800,000.
-The underwriters will charge a 7% spread.

-- a.
-How many shares must HMB sell to net \$30 million? - b.
-If the stock price closes the first day at \$22, how much cash has HMB left on the table? - c.
-What are HMB's total costs (direct, indirect, and underwriting) for the IPO?
+The underwriters will charge a 7% spread. - a.
+How many shares must BCB sell to net \$30 million? - b.
+If the stock price closes the first day at \$22, how much cash has BCB left on the - c.
+What are BCB's total costs (direct, indirect, and underwriting) for the IPO?

+Problems

-Problems Answers Appear in Appendix B
+Answers Appear in Appendix B

-Easy Problems 1-2
+EASY PROBLEMS 1-2

-(19-1) Profit or Loss on New Stock Issue Security Brokers Inc. specializes in underwriting new issues by small firms.
+Profit or Loss on New Stock Issue Security Brokers Inc. specializes in underwriting new issues by small firms.
 On a recent offering of Beedles Inc., the terms were as follows:

-Price to public Number of shares Proceeds to Beedles \$5 per share 3 million \$14,000,000
+Price to public \$5 per share Number of shares 3 million Proceeds to Beedles \$14,000,000

 The out-of-pocket expenses incurred by Security Brokers in the design and distribution of the issue were \$300,000.
-What profit or loss would Security Brokers incur if the issue were sold to the public at an average price of
+What profit or loss would Security Brokers incur if the issue were sold to the public at the following average price?

-- a. \$5 per share?
+- a. \$5 per share

-- b. \$6 per share?
+- b. \$6 per share

-- c. \$4 per share?
+- c. \$4 per share